 If you have restricted stock units, you might want to sell them immediately.
 As touched on above, your ability to sell your restricted stock units may or may not be totally in your control due to vesting schedules — but once you can sell, it might make sense for you to choose this option.

 Remember, when your employer grants RSUs, they give you a promise of something in the future.
 You may be given 10,000 RSUs, for example, and those vest in 3 years.
 Between the time the RSUs are granted and the time they vest, you have no right to them nor are they taxed.

 When you reach the 3-year time restriction, however, the RSUs vest and you take ownership of the shares (check your plan document to see if you will receive shares or cash when this happens).

-You are also taxed on the value of the shares that day.
+You are also taxed on the value of the units that day.
 Specifically, you are taxed on the following:

 Number of Units Vested * Share Price = Taxable Income

-Because you already paid tax and because RSUs are no longer subject to risk of loss, they very much resemble long only stock as discussed above.
-Following the logic of selling long only stock, it also makes sense for conservative investors who want to diversify their equity compensation to liquidate vested RSUs.
+Because you already paid tax on the shares of stock you receive and because shares are no longer subject to risk of loss, they very much resemble stock as if you went out and purchased it the same day.
+Following that logic, it makes sense that if you sell that same day, there is likely little taxable gain/loss that needs to be reported.
+It also makes sense for conservative investors who want to diversify that vested restricted stock units are an easy option.

 4 – Consider Selling ESPP Shares ASAP, As Well